Site Overlay

 Gradually I’d been learning about the world of people with Plural/Multiple self-understandings and I’d made a couple of online friends with such an identity.
 I had even said to one of them many months ago that I was mimicking plurality in creating and animating profiles on Twitter for two key characters in my book.

-Instead of seeing what was happening to me as a manifestation of David’s brilliance (and thereafter demanding that David explain and attempt to validate what was happening in a project I could see was going to stoke grandiosity), I could think of the experience instead as a manifestation offered to David by other parts of a system of which David was a part.
+Instead of seeing what was happening to me as a manifestation of David’s brilliance (and thereafter demanding that David explain and attempt to validate what was happening in a project I could see was going to stoke grandiosity and disordered mania), I could think of the experience instead as a revelation offered to David by other parts of a system of which David was a part.
 A system which I had already for years understood as operating through me (as characters).

-One conceit of my book is that Madness, named Mutan, at times walks the earth in an embodied form which is always besotted with Anjali – herself an endlessly reincarnating embodiment of phronesis, or practical wisdom.
+One conceit of my book is that Madness, named Mutan, at times walks the earth in an embodied form which, based on a single past embodied experience is besotted with and subservient to Anjali – herself an endlessly reincarnating embodiment of phronesis, or practical wisdom.

 As I walked for hours trying to burn off the energy that I knew would otherwise feed my rising mood, I realized that I had a choice.
 I could continue as I have to date, or, instead of understanding Mutan and Anjali just as fictional characters, I could grant them a certain personhood.
-I could place them as part of a system of plural self-understanding: employing, as Anjali would say, a technology of self.
-By recognizing them as having a status fairly equal to my own, and to a significant degree outside of David, I could displace the ideas and insight I believed I was experiencing as revelations being granted by Anjali and Mutan.
-The visions were thus no longer mine in a generative sense and I did not need to be accountable for their validity.
+I could place them as part of a system of plural self-understanding, employing, as Anjali would say, a technology of self.
+By recognizing them as distinct persons, to a significant degree outside of David, I could disown the ideas and insight I was experiencing and see them instead as revelations being granted by Anjali and Mutan.
+The visions were thus no longer mine in a generative sense and I did not need to be accountable for their origin or validity.

 This was made much, much easier by the fact that Trixie had been around for at least five years and Pluto had manifested several months prior and both had distinct personalities that I had no problem relating to as people “within me”.
 (In quotes because I/we don’t yet know how better to describe it, but within the world of those with plural self-making, there are likely better ways.)